Tough Being A-Live

 While 2024 unit sales could not cross 2023 numbers, there is some improvement in Net Losses (USD 109.6m vs 93.9m)

-At a quarterly level, Livewire's sales of 236 units was a 136% improvement over Q3 2024.
-However, yearly, sales declined by 54%.
-Data gets skewed because Q4 2023 was the first full quarter of the S2 platform commencing production with the Del Mar and dispatches were quite high at 514 units.
-Since then, two new models have been added to the S2 platform - Mulholland and Alpinsta - with no profound impact on sales.
+At a quarterly level, Livewire’s sales of 236 units were a 136% improvement over Q3 2024.
+However, yearly sales declined by 54%.
+Data gets skewed because Q4 2023 was the first full quarter of the S2 platform commencing production with the Del Mar, and dispatches were quite high at 514 units.
+Since then, two new models have been added to the S2 platform – Mulholland and Alpinsta – with no profound impact on sales.

 A decline from 660 to 612 units may appear small – only 7%.
 However, the decline in money terms has been severe, with revenues from the motorcycle business falling from USD 11.5m to USD 8.4m, a 27% decline.
 The numbers for the final quarter were even worse with motorcycle revenues at USD 3.5m as compared to USD 8.0m in Q4 2023.
 A harder fall on the revenue side indicates that the transaction prices of Livewire motorcycles have lowered significantly.